JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 broad grant carries no annotations, the warning policy carries all of them, and the application reads one merged map without caring which policy contributed what.

-Three things are worth knowing about this shape.
+Three properties of this shape constrain how you extend it.

 The bands within a tier must not overlap.
-Annotation values are static strings and Cedar rejects two `@warn` annotations on one policy, so each band is its own policy.
+Each band is its own policy, because an annotation value is a static string and Cedar rejects two `@warn` annotations on one policy.
 If two bands could hold at once, both would appear in `reason()` and `annotation_values(reason, "warn")` would return two warnings for one request, leaving the application to guess which is real.

 An annotation-only policy is still a real `permit`.
 It changes nothing only because the broad grant already allows the action.
-If someone later narrows that grant, these policies quietly become the thing that authorizes those requests.
+If someone later narrows that grant, these policies become the thing that authorizes those requests.
 Keep their conditions no wider than the grant they shadow, and if that coupling makes you uncomfortable, put the warning annotations on the broad `permit` for the default case and accept fewer bands.